 How often are we told that we should be thankful for the advances in medical science?
-But is it just a case of “If you tell a lie often enough, people will believe it, despite evidence to the contrary.”?
-The hospital waiting lists get longer every year while diabetes, lyme disease, asthma, food allergies, eating disorders, MS, Attention Deficit Disorder, hayfever and autism are raging almost out of control … and that’s before you get to cancer, for which, despite decades of research, there is still no curative drug.
+However, the hospital waiting lists are getting longer and longer every year while diabetes, lyme disease, asthma, food allergies, eating disorders, MS, Attention Deficit Disorder, hayfever and autism are raging almost out of control … and that’s before you get to cancer, for which, despite decades of research, there is still no curative drug.

 Meanwhile, new diseases, such as Morgellons and neurodermititis, are baffling doctors.
-Nearly half of Americans suffer from at least one chronic disease ~ everything from allergies to heart disease ~ and one-fifth of Americans have two or more chronic illnesses.
+Nearly half of Americans suffer from at least one chronic disease – everything from allergies to heart disease.
+One-fifth of Americans have two or more chronic illnesses.

 So what is the answer?
 Complementary or holistic medicine?
 But why would any new-fangled holistic health approach be any better for us?

 Well, mainly because it’s not new-fangled … the most healthy way you can eat today, according to nutritionists, is to follow the Palaeo diet.
 This is the way our earliest ancestors ate tens of thousands of years ago.
 New research by Tony Wright and Graham Gynn shows that there was a symbiotic relationship between our ancient forebears and the forest’s flowering plants, and that this fruit supported their endocrine systems resulting in an optimium “design condition” which we fall far short of today.